-- 35. Preference Point System - 36.
-Principles of HDI ownership changes after the closing date - 37.
-Declaration - 38.
-Penalties - 39.
-Prohibition on awards to persons in the service of the state - 40.
-Prohibition on awards to person in the service of the state - 41.
-Awards to close family members of persons in the service of the state - 42.
-Ethical Standards - 43.
-Inducements, rewards, gifts and favours to municipality, officials and other role players - 44.
-Sponsorship - 45.
-Objections and complaints - 46.
-Resolutions of disputes, objections, complaints and queries - 47.
-Contracts providing for comparative based on turnover - 48.
+- 34. Preference Point System - 35.
+Criteria for braking dead lock in scoring - 36.
+Declaration - 37.
+Penalties - 38.
+Prohibition on awards to persons whose tax matters are not in order - 39.
+Prohibition on awards to person in the service of the state - 40.
+Awards to close family members of persons in the service of the state - 41.
+Ethical Standards - 42.
+Inducements, rewards, gifts and favours to municipality, officials and other role players - 43.
+Sponsorship - 44.
+Objections and complaints - 45.
+Resolutions of disputes, objections, complaints and queries - 46.
+Contracts providing for compensation turnover - 47.
+Subcontracting as condition of tender - 48.
 Empowerment target for youth, women and HDI's - 49.
 Records keeping and reporting